EnderBaggins/Aperture_plotting/README.md

   -  `key`: an `apt_plot` object, a string corresponding to an `apt_plot` object in `apt_plot_types`, or a string corresponding to a field value in the `data` object (e.g., `"B3"` refers to `data.B3`).

   - `name` (optional): The name of the plot.
 Defaults to the key value.

+  - `data` a reference to the dataset to plot.
+This is used when you want to plot a different dataset than the one the figure was created with.
+This is useful for comparing datasets.

   - `pos` (optional): Specifies the grid position of the plot in the figure as a tuple (e.g., `(0, 1)` for first row, second column).
 The default is `None`, which adds the plot to a new column.